About Us

 The GCC Oversight Committee, the GCC’s governing body, is comprised of Institution Representatives appointed by each member institution president, along with training and research executive committee leaders, chairs emeriti and GCC staff leaders.
 In addition to providing strategic direction, governance and operational guidance for the GCC, this group provides formal approval for new consortium start-up and, through the institutional roles of its members, insures alignment of consortium interests with the strategic interests of GCC member institutions.

-GCC Oversight Committee Institutional Representatives for 2023 include: Claudia Neuhauser, PhD, University of Houston (committee chair); Mary Dickinson, PhD, Baylor College of Medicine; Edward A. Jones, MBA, Houston Methodist Research Institute; Shreya Kanodia, PhD, M.D.
-Anderson Cancer Center; Seiichi Matsuda, PhD, Rice University; Kevin A. Morano, PhD, UTHealth; Ken Ramos, MD, PhD, Institute of Biosciences and Technology of Texas A&M University; and Randall Urban, MD, UT Medical Branch at Galveston.
+GCC Oversight Committee Institutional Representatives for 2024 include: Claudia Neuhauser, PhD, University of Houston (committee chair); Carolyn Smith, PhD, Baylor College of Medicine; Edward A. Jones, MBA, Houston Methodist Research Institute; Eyal Gottlieb, PhD, M.D.
+Anderson Cancer Center; Seiichi Matsuda, PhD, Rice University; Kevin A. Morano, PhD, UTHealth; Ken Ramos, MD, PhD, Institute of Biosciences and Technology of Texas A&M University; and Alan Landay, PhD, UT Medical Branch at Galveston.

-Also serving on the Oversight Committee are Peter Davies, MD, PhD, Institute of Biosciences and Technology, chair emeritus; Karen Ethun, GCC Executive Director; Melissa Glueck, Keck Center Director; and Suzanne Tomlinson, PhD, GCC Research Programs Director.
-Stan Watowich, PhD, UT Medical Branch at Galveston, Research Consortia Executive Committee chair; Lynn Zecheidrich, PhD, Baylor College of Medicine, Keck Center Executive Committee chair.
+Also serving on the Oversight Committee are Jim Briggs, PhD, University of Houston, Keck Center Executive Committee chair; Peter Davies, MD, PhD, Institute of Biosciences and Technology, chair emeritus; Karen Ethun, GCC Executive Director; Melissa Glueck, Keck Center Director; Suzanne Tomlinson, PhD, GCC Research Programs Director; and Stan Watowich, PhD, UT Medical Branch at Galveston, Research Consortia Executive Committee chair.

 The training arm of the GCC, the Keck Center, currently supports over 50 trainees through competitive grants from federal and state agencies, and has over 400 affiliated faculty.
 Within the Keck Center, the emphasis is on continuing its 32-year successful tradition of fostering interdisciplinary and multi-institutional training.
 The Keck Center provides a unique intellectual and physical setting in which to train the next generation of scientists with expertise in multiple disciplines, able to reach across boundaries to advance insight and understanding.
-The Keck Executive Committee formulates training policy in terms of didactic courses, seminars, workshops, retreats, selecting trainees, and advising Keck Fellows and mentors, while leaving individual program directors latitude to tailor the implementation of these to the unique needs of their program.
+The Keck Executive Committee (KEC) formulates training policy in terms of didactic courses, seminars, workshops, retreats, selecting trainees, and advising Keck Fellows and mentors, while leaving individual program directors latitude to tailor the implementation of these to the unique needs of their program.
+Serving as KEC chair is Jim Briggs, University of Houston.

 The GCC’s research arm comprises of consortia and clusters, which serve to catalyze interactions and provide a supportive environment for collaborative research programs that require expertise beyond that available in any one institution.
 Currently, the Research Consortia support over 700 faculty engaged with consortia in the following areas: Antimicrobial Resistance, Cellular and Molecular Biophysics, Immunology, Innovative Drug Discovery and Development (formerly Chemical Genomics), Mental Health Research, Regenerative MedicineSingle Cell Omics, and Translational Pain Research.
 Cluster, form when faculty come together around a common goal or interest, establish a working vision, and engage interest among the broader faculty community in the GCC.
 When there is critical mass to commit to a shared vision, the researchers are encouraged to apply to the GCC Oversight Committee for the formation of a new cluster.